Everest Base Camp Helicopter Tour 2025/026

 Visa Nepal visa available on arrival ($30 for 15 days, $50 for 30 days).
 Bring passport photos and USD cash.

 Currency Exchange Major currencies exchangeable in Kathmandu.
-Limited ATMs in Namche Bazaar, bring sufficient cash for the trek.

-Extra Expenses Budget $25-30 per day for meals not included, snacks, hot showers, device charging, and wifi.
+Extra Expenses Budget $25-30 per or meals